christianhaitian/PortMaster/ports.md

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install.
 It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr"

+Title="Tile_World ."
+Desc="Tile World is a source port clone of Chip's Challenge.
+It was written by Brian Raiter.
+Sommerville, the original author of Chip's Challenge, supported his plan and convinced him to make it possible to also emulate the Lynx set of rules.
+The first version of Tile World was released in 2002.
+The almost complete SDL2 conversion used: https://github.com/rangeli/tileworld" porter="Slayer366" locat="TileWorld.zip"

 Title="Timespinner ."
 Desc="Travel back in time to change fate itself, in this beautifully crafted story-driven adventure, inspired by classic 90s action-platformers.
 You must have a copy of Timespinner for Linux copied to the ports/timespinner/gamedata folder." porter="Johnny on Flame" locat="Timespinner.zip" mono="y"

 Title="Tomb_Raider_1 ."
 Desc="An open source port of Tomb Raider 1 using OpenLara engine by xProger.
 Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup" locat="Tomb%20Raider%201.zip"